spring-labs/tenancy-sample/README.md

 - H2 and PostgreSQL database

 ## Introduction in Mutlitenancy
-A brief overview on multitenancy and the three major strategies can be found in the [Hibernate.org User Guide](http://docs.jboss.org/hibernate/orm/5.0/userGuide/en-US/html_single/#d5e3197
+A brief overview on multitenancy and the three major strategies is described in the [Hibernate.org User Guide](http://docs.jboss.org/hibernate/orm/5.0/userGuide/en-US/html_single/#d5e3197
  "Hibernate.org User Guide").
-Separation on database or schema level is sufficient for most applications.
-Where seperating data based on a discriminator column value is the more exotic variant.
+Separation on Database or Schema level is sufficient for most applications.
+Whereas separating data based on a Discriminator column value is the more exotic strategy.
 As often, it depends on your requirements on multitenany which strategy to use.
-XXX

 ## Sample App Requirements
-The following requirements are taken from our Stamplets project and are applied to the sample application.
+The following requirements are taken from our Stamplets project and were applied to both sample applications.

-R1: The system must separate persisted data based on tenant information (sent by the client).
+**R1**: The system must separate persisted data based on tenant information (sent by the client).
 Some data (database tables) must be shared across all tenants.

-R1.1: Log files are separated base on the tenant identifier.
+**R1.1**: Log files are separated base on the tenant identifier.

-R2: The system must provide the functionality to create new accounts at runtime, this implies that the system must handle new tenants dynamically
+**R2**: The system must provide the functionality to create new accounts at runtime, this implies that the system must handle new tenants dynamically

 ## Variations